 Welcome from the MSN Program Coordinator!

-Welcome to the MSN program website!
+Welcome!
 There are several key points you should know about our MSN program.
 There are three concentrations: nursing education, nursing informatics, and nursing administration.
 The program focuses on these concentrations to meet the complex needs of the health care delivery system that is currently experiencing a nurse educator shortage, as well as a growing need for nurses who are leaders in informatics and administration.
 The current curriculum incorporates the Institute of Medicine’s and Quality and Safety Education for Nurses (QSEN) competencies, and also aligns with the American Association of Colleges of Nursing Essentials of Master’s Education.

 One of the key aspects of the program is that it is flexible.
 Students can choose to take one to four courses at a time.
 There is also the flexibility of increasing or decreasing one’s course load, depending on personal and professional circumstances.
 Students do not incur a penalty if they decide not to take a course when offered.